 Protecting your intellectual property can mean the difference between success and failure.
 It can prevent competitors from copying you ideas.
 We will address essentials of patent law for small and growing businesses and provide practical advice for how to protect the intellectual property of your business.
 Learn about various types of IP and discover how rights in them arise, the extent of these rights, and the remedies for infringement.

 The Power of Facebook Ads for Small Business—October 20, 2017

 Social media is one of the most impactful mediums we have ever seen in our history and the ability for people to communicate across networks allows us to market to businesses and consumers on levels never seen before.
 If your business as a Facebook presence, you must harness the power of advertising on Facebook, and now Instagram, too.

 Public Relations—October 27, 2017

 Why is Public Relations important for you?
-You will learn the elements of PR, how to get started with PR for your business, and most importantly how to have fun and make your PR plan work for you.
+You will learn the elements of a PR strategy, how to get started with PR for your business, and most importantly how to have fun and make your PR plan work for you.
 This is an interactive session so please bring a laptop or something on which you can take notes.

 Basics of Search Marketing—November 3

 Search is the #1 driver of traffic to content sites, beating social media by 3:1, and 93% of online experiences begin with a search engine.
 How do you optimize search results to the advantage of your business?
 It is important to understand both SEO (Search Engine Optimization) and PPC (Pay-Per-Click) for your online marketing.